jigitaremi/alx-pre_course/0x01-git/README.md

-This is a readme file for the directory 0x01-git
+My first readme
+And here I'm updating it right from the Github Web GUI